Cloudflare Radar Bulletin: 2023 Q1 Internet Disruptions

 In many cases, the infrastructure is housed in facilities that have backup power, have generators and batteries or whatever the appropriate thing is.

-Pakistan has a long history of these nationwide power outages.
+So Pakistan has a long history of these wide-scale nationwide power outages.

 It doesn't look good for their energy infrastructure in that sense.

-And that's the challenge, I think, is a lot of these countries have energy infrastructure that sort of just works.
+No, I mean, and that's the challenge.
+I think a lot of these countries have energy infrastructure that sort of just works.

 It's not strong, it's functional, but it's not overly redundant.

-However, I say that sitting in the US and ours isn't spectacular either.
+However, I mean, I say that sort of sitting in the US and ours isn't spectacular either.

 I've had experiences where it's a bright sunny day out and my power goes off.